YonatanMor/rooms/README.md

 # Rooms

-Rooms is a small Remix CURD application for room booking.
+Rooms is a lightweight, mobile-oriented Remix CURD application for booking rooms.

 ## Main components